A Spiritual Journey to Chidambaram Nataraja Temple

 After Chidambaram, the journey continued towards Pichavaram Mangrove Forest, located around 15 km away.

-Why You Should Visit Pichavaram
+Why You Should Visit Pichavaram?

 - One of the largest mangrove forests in India